supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex06_Perform_Attacks.md

     ```

 ### Task 3: Command and Control Attack with DNS

+In this task, you will simulate a DNS-based Command and Control (C2) attack by creating a PowerShell script.
+This simulated attack will continuously generate DNS queries to a C2 server.

 1. Copy and run this command to create a script that will simulate a DNS query to a C2 server: